 What Freshsales does to ensure high Email deliverability rate?

-- Freshsales has partnered with Sendgrid, the market leader in Email services to ensure reliable email deliverability rate.
+- Freshsales has partnered with Sendgrid, the market leader in Email services to ensure a reliable email deliverability rate.

 Blacklist check - Most mailbox providers (e.g., Yahoo!
 Mail, Outlook.com, Gmail, AOL Mail, Po box) look to an anti-spam database for blacklisted IP addresses that send out spam emails.
 That’s how an email is instinctively marked as spam.
 Our engineers monitor Freshsales IPs continuously from getting Blacklisted by anti-spam.